VaneCode/blog_app/README.md

 # Features

+- Login.
-- Create users
+- Create a new user.
-- Creat posts
-- Comment posts
+- Create posts.
+- Interact with posts, commenting on them and liking them.

 ## Built With